g-dev-net/HSOS-Programmierprojekt/src/algorithms/UpperConfidenceBound.md

 }
 ```

-These helpers compute per arm statistics directly from the UCB dataset.
+These helpers compute per arm counts and means from the dedicated UCB array and provide the global pull counter.

 ## Usage Example